Language Arts: Level 1

 The Level 1 Reader was previously an optional resource.
 It is now an integrated and required part of the updated 3.0 edition of the course.
-If your child has a higher reading level, you can supplement with good books on your child’s reading level.
+If your child is reading at a higher reading level, you can supplement with good books on your child’s reading level.

 Each child will need their own course book.
 The reader and phonics cards are non-consumable and can be shared.

 The Language Arts courses are not based on one specific educational philosophy or method.
 Rather, the creators of this curriculum intensely studied many different philosophies over a period of years and compiled what they felt were the best elements from several different philosophies, pulling mainly from Charlotte Mason.

 No. The goal of The Good and the Beautiful curriculum is not to teach doctrines specific to a particular Christian sect, but to teach general principles of moral character such as honesty and kindness.
 The King James Version of the Bible is used when quoting Bible verses.